SNAP Categorical Eligibility & School Meals

 We need you, your volunteers, clients and others to submit individual comments in opposition to the rule.
 Feel free to use any of the digital comment platform options below that work best for your organization.
 Comments need not be technical or lengthy.
 But it is important that comments are unique or else identical comments (submitted using a template) can be counted as a single comment.

-Comments must be received by USDA on or before September 23, 2019
+Comments must be received by USDA on or before November 1, 2019.

 Trump Administration’s Latest Proposal Would Increase Hunger for Children at Home and at School —By Randi Weingarten, American Federation of Teachers President

-Hunger Solutions New York background on how Cat El works in NYS:
+Background on how Cat El works in NYS: